munshaw/my-systems-old/Workstation.md

 sudo apt install python-pygments # For latex minted package
 ```

-I also downloaded the Desktop version of [Language Tool](https://languagetool.org/) to help with my writting.
+I also downloaded the Desktop version of [Language Tool](https://languagetool.org/), and downloaded the [Hemminway](http://www.hemingwayapp.com/) (with firefox) to help with my writting.

 ## Development stuff